- Home

 Vulvar cancer diagnosis

 If you have any of the symptoms of vulvar cancer, your first step will be to visit your GP, who will conduct initial tests.
-If you need further tests, the GP will refer you to a specialist such as a gynaecologist or gynaecological oncologist.
+They may then refer you to a specialist for further tests.

-If the tests show that you have vulvar cancer, the specialist will work out how far it has spread.
+If these tests show that you have vulvar cancer, the specialist will work out how far it has spread.
 This is known as staging.

 Learn more about: